MicrosoftDocs/powerbi-docs/powerbi-docs/developer/azure-pbie-diag-logs.md

 ### Engine

-The engine category instructs the resource to log the following Events, and on each of the events there are properties:
+The engine category instructs the resource to log the following events, and on each of the events there are properties:

 |     Event Name     |     Event Description     |
 |----------------------------|----------------------------------------------------------------------------------|